Due to staff illness we will be opening the Brotherton library at 11am

 A free online course which provides information on some key aspects of English grammar.

-Academic writing continues to be the mechanism most tutors use to assess learning, but writing in higher education can take a number of different forms; you won't just be expected to write good essays.
+Academic writing continues to be the mechanism most tutors use to assess learning, but writing in higher education can take a number of different forms - you won't just be expected to write good essays.

 An increasing number of students across all disciplines are assessed on the quality of their reflective writing.

-- Skills@Library reflective writing pages
+- Skills@Library reflective writing resource

 Detailed information, advice and activities on reflective writing.